realm520/node-stratum-pool/README.md

-## This repo is looking for maintainers!
-Please reach out if interested.
+## This repo is forked from https://github.com/zone117x/node-stratum-pool.git for personal usage!

 --------